DinhThienPhuc/reactjs-base/README.md

 ### Media queries

-We should follow these media queries for consistency
+We should follow these media queries refered in `VIEWPORT` for consistency

 ```css
 /* Mobile (Smartphones, Portrait) */